-Provide details of the events that occurred after the end of the reporting period
+Provide details of the non-adjusting events that occurred after the end of the reporting period

-Guidance - Events occurring after the end of the reporting period

-Events after the end of the reporting period are those events, favourable and unfavourable, that occur between the end of the reporting period and the date when the financial statements are authorised for issue.
-Two types of events can be identified:

-- those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the end of the reporting period); and - those that are indicative of conditions that arose after the end of the reporting period (nonadjusting events after the end of the reporting period).

-Updating disclosure about conditions at the end of the reporting period

-If an agency receives information after the end of the reporting period about conditions that existed at the end of the reporting period, it shall update disclosures that relate to these conditions, in light of the new information.

-Non-adjusting Events After the End of the Reporting Period

-If non-adjusting events after the end of the reporting period are material, non-disclosure could influence the economic decisions of users taken on the basis of the financial report.
-Accordingly, an agency shall disclose the following for each material category of non-adjusting- event after the end of the reporting period:

-- the nature of the event; and - an estimate of its financial effect, or a statement that such an estimate cannot be made.
+( Guidance - events occurring after the end of the reporting period AASB 110.3 Events after the end of the reporting period are those events, favourable and unfavourable, that occur between the end of the reporting period and the date when the financial statements are authorised for issue.
+Two types of events can be identified: those that provide evidence of conditions that existed at the end of the reporting period (adjusting events after the end of the reporting period); and those that are indicative of conditions that arose after the end of the reporting period (non-adjusting events after the end of the reporting period).
+AASB 1060.185 Updating disclosure about conditions at the end of the reporting period AASB 110.8-9 Agencies applying Tier 2 simplified disclosure requirements are required to update their financial statements and related disclosures where the agency receives information after the end of the reporting period about conditions that existed at the end of the reporting period, in light of the new information.
+AASB 1060.187-188 Non-adjusting Events After the End of the Reporting Period AASB 110.10-11 If non-adjusting events after the end of the reporting period are material, non-disclosure could AASB 110.21 influence the economic decisions of users taken on the basis of the financial report.
+Accordingly, an agency shall disclose the following for each material category of non-adjusting event after the end of the reporting period: the nature of the event; and : an estimate of its financial effect, or a statement that such an estimate cannot be made.

-9.2 Changes in accounting policy
+8.2 Changes in accounting policy

-The following table represents a summary of prior period errors/changes in accounting policy:
+The following table represents a summary of changes in accounting policy from initial application of accounting standards:

-Provide details of the changes in accounting policy.
+Provide details of the prior period errors/changes in accounting policy.